Jonathan Ashworth: Post-parliamentary career

 In August 2024, Ashworth led a team of senior Labour figures to the 2024 Democratic National Convention in Chicago, Illinois, where he advised the Harris campaign on electoral strategy for the 2024 US Presidential Election.
-Harris subsequently lost the election to former president Donald Trump.

 Personal life

 In 2008, Ashworth became engaged to Emilie Oldknow, who later was a failed Labour candidate for Sherwood at the 2010 general election.
 Former Prime Minister Gordon Brown and his wife Sarah attended the couple's wedding on 3 July 2010, at St Michael's Church, Holbrook in Derbyshire.
 The Ashworths have two daughters.

+Ashworth and Oldknow separated in 2022 and divorced in 2024.
+It was reported in February 2025 that Ashworth was in a relationship with Labour MP Stephanie Peacock.

 As shadow health secretary, Ashworth advocated legislation to prevent alcoholism, inspired by his own experience of his father who was an alcoholic.

+On 1 January 2026 Ashworth suffered an ischaemic stroke caused by undiagnosed long-standing high blood pressure, leading to a loss of vision in his left eye.